cdapio/cdap/cdap-docs/admin-manual/source/installation/ambari.rst

 3. Next, assign CDAP services to hosts.

-   CDAP consists of 4 daemons:
+   CDAP consists of five daemons:

    #. **Master:** Coordinator service which launches CDAP system services into YARN
    #. **Router:** Serves HTTP endpoints for CDAP applications and REST API
-   #. **Auth Server:** For managing authentication tokens on CDAP perimeter security enabled clusters
+   #. **Auth Server:** For managing authentication tokens on CDAP clusters with perimeter security enabled
    #. **Kafka Server:** For transporting CDAP metrics and CDAP system service log data
    #. **UI:** Web interface to CDAP and :ref:`Cask Hydrator <cask-hydrator>`
       (for CDAP 3.2.x and later installations)